gessi-chatbots/t-frex/README.md

    - Ensure you have all dependencies installed.
 You can add them to your requirements.txt file if not already included.
    - Install any missing dependencies using: ```pip install -r requirements.txt```

-2. Run the extended pre-training script:
+2. Run the extended pre-training script with [dataset for extended pre-training](https://github.com/gessi-chatbots/t-frex):
-   - ```python code/extended_pretraining.py -f data/reviews_annotated.txt -o models/extended_pretraining -b 16 -e 10 -m bert-base-uncased```
+   - ```python code/extended_pretraining.py -f data/T-FREX-EP/reviews.txt -o models/extended_pretraining/bert-base-uncased -b 16 -e 10 -m bert-base-uncased```

 	The parameters are: